Xfers/docs/source/includes/Core/_useraccount.md

 This will return transfer in info specific to the user.
 This information is used for topping up the user's Xfers account.

-On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **For our Maybank account, the user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.
+On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **For our non-VA account, the user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.

 #### HTTPS Request